 I received my PhD from the department of History and Philosophy of Science at University of Pittsburgh in the Spring of 2015.
 My dissertation concerns the philosophical underpinnings of representation and idealization in science, and is directed by John Earman and John D. Norton.

-I have held visiting fellowships at Durham University, National University of Singapore and the University of Sydney, was a visiting scholar/professor at the Hebrew University of Jerusalem and Tel Aviv University in the Fall of 2017, and will be a Benjamin Meaker Visiting Professor at University of Bristol in the Summer of 2018.
+I have held visiting fellowships at Durham University, National University of Singapore, University of Sydney, University of Bristol, and Utrecht University, and I was a visiting scholar/professor at the Hebrew University of Jerusalem and Tel Aviv University.

-In my free time I enjoy cooking authentic and traditional cuisines from around the world, reading fiction (with current favorites Philip Roth, Neil Gaiman, Brandon Sanderson, and Ursula K. LeGuin), and playing music (mostly the Geetar, but I have been trying to pick up the Banjer as well).
+In my free time I enjoy cooking authentic and traditional cuisines from around the world, reading fiction (with current favorites Philip Roth, Elizabeth Strout, Haruki Murakami, Neil Gaiman, Brandon Sanderson, and Ursula K. LeGuin), playing music (mostly my Gretsch White Falcon and Martin HD-28), and meditating.
 I enjoy hiking and long walks in nature.